scottbale/kirkwoodcoc/doc/development.md

 1. refresh admin dashboard - was prompted to upgrade database, which I did
 1. upgrade any plugins (e.g. audio player)
 1. sftp updated files (had to use FireFTP to do so recursively)
+1. after upgrade, got some 404 errors for about ~30 min, then stopped.
+Caching?! *shrugs*

 ### Git version control